 The most effective way to clean air ducts and ventilation systems is to employ Source Removal methods of cleaning.
 This requires a contractor to place the system under negative pressure, through the use of a specialized, powerful vacuum.
 While the vacuum draws air through the system, devices are inserted into the ducts to dislodge any debris that might be stuck to the interior surfaces.
 The debris can then travel down the ducts to the vacuum, which removes it from the system and the home

-Interview as many local contractors as you can, and ask them to come to your home to perform a system inspection and give you a quotation.
-To narrow down you pool of potential contractors, use the following pre-qualifications:
+Interview as many local contractors as you can, and ask them to come to your home to perform a system inspection and give you a quote.
+To narrow down your pool of potential contractors, use the following pre-qualifications:

 - Make sure the company is a member in good standing of the National Air Duct Cleaners Association (NADCA).